 What are the chances of getting a job?

-Opportunities for telecommunications technicians are strong due to:
+Demand for telecommunications technicians is strong due to:

-- increased use of mobile communication technologies such as smartphones.
+- increased use of internet and mobile technology.

-Telecommunications technician, cabler (data and telecommunications) and telecommunications cable jointer all appear on Immigration New Zealand’s immediate and construction and infrastructure skill shortage lists.
-This means the Government is actively encouraging skilled telecommunication technicians from overseas to work in New Zealand.
+As a result, telecommunications technician, cabler (data and telecommunications) and telecommunications cable jointer all appear on Immigration New Zealand’s construction and infrastructure skill shortage list.
+This means the Government is actively encouraging skilled telecommunications technicians from overseas to work in New Zealand.

-Most telecommunications technicians in New Zealand are employed by telephone installation and servicing companies.
+Most telecommunications technicians are employed by telephone or internet providers, installers and servicing companies.